browserengineering/book/book/styles.md

 }
 ```

-The actual inheritance happens in the `style` function, *before* the
+We'll then add the actual inheritance code to the `style` function.
+It
-other loops, since explicit rules override inheritance:
+has to come *before* the other loops, since explicit rules should
+override inheritance:

 ``` {.python}
 def style(node, rules):